lasp/xmera/src/simulation/dynamics/spacecraft/spacecraft.rst

 User Guide
 ----------
-This section is to outline the steps needed to setup a Spacecraft module in python using Basilisk.
+This section is to outline the steps needed to setup a Spacecraft module in python using Xmera.

 #.
 Import the spacecraft class::

-        from Basilisk.simulation import spacecraft
+        from Xmera.simulation import spacecraft

 #.
 Create an instantiation of a spacecraft::